 - You can also look into paid ads to promote your video content.

-How to manage your YouTube channel
+How to manage your YouTube brand account easier

 There are many YouTube management tools for business out there, but we’re on NapoleonCat’s blog, so let me tell you a little about how to use the platform to make managing your YouTube channel easier.